alicnik/sentired/README.md

 ## Bugs

-- Entering text into the search field on Home.js renders changes in the story avatars.
+- Entering text into the search field on Home.js renders changes in the story avatars. - FIXED used memoization hook `useMemo` to cache image and only reload when post changes.
-- Video background jumping to full screen on mobile – fixed: added `playsinline` to `video` tag
+- Video background jumping to full screen on mobile – FIXED: added `playsinline` to `video` tag